trading-app-ca/part-a-docs/README.md

 User Stories:

-- Persona: As Sarah, an economics teacher,
+- As Sarah, an economics teacher,
   - What: I want to create simulated trading exercises for my students,
   - Why: so that they can learn about market behaviours and trading strategies hands-on.

-- Persona: As Sarah,
+- As Sarah,
   - What: I want to track my students' progress within the app,
   - Why: to provide them with constructive feedback on their trading performance.